PriyansuMaurya/easy-contribution/README.md

-# Contributing to Open Source Projects - A Step-by-Step Guide
+# Contributing to Any Project on the Internet 🚀

-Welcome to the simplest guide on how to contribute to open source projects.
+Welcome to the simplest guide on how to contribute to any project.
 This guide will walk you through the process of making your first contribution.
 The best part is, you don't need to worry about installing anything like Git, Node.js, or Python.

-## Table of Contents
+## Table of Contents 📜

 - [Getting Started](#getting-started)
   - [Fork the Repository](#1-fork-the-repository)